sanitswain/java8tips/optional.rst

  There is no other difference in using ``Optional.of`` or ``Optional.ofNullable`` except `of()` methods creates the perception that given value is mandatory field and passing null is the unaccepted criteria.

+ .. note:: Most of languages has concept of missing values and they handle it in different ways.
+Scala has a safe way to navigate through values, Google's Guava library and Groovy language has same construct as Java Optional, so we can say java Optional can be inspired from them.

 Operating on Optionals
 ----------------------
 Optional provides three basic methods: `map, flatMap` and `filter` to perform any kind of common task.
 Like Streams these operations can also be chained togather to perform composite tasks.